Child development: Postnatal depression

-Although there are a large number of studies contemplating the effect of maternal depression and postnatal depression of various areas of infant development, they are yet to come to a consensus regarding the true effects.
-There are numerous studies indicating impaired development, and equally, there are many proclaiming no effect of depression on development.
+Although there are a large number of studies regarding the effect of maternal depression and postnatal depression on various areas of infant development, they are yet to come to a consensus regarding the true effects.
+Numerous studies indicate impaired development, while many others find no effect of depression on development.

-A study of 18-month-olds whose mothers had depressive symptoms while they were 6 weeks and/or 6 months old indicated that maternal depression had no effect on the child's cognitive development at 18 months.
-Furthermore, the study indicates that maternal depression combined with a poor home environment is more likely to have an effect on cognitive development.
-However, the authors conclude that it may be that short term depression has no effect, where as long term depression could cause more serious problems.
-A further longitudinal study spanning 7 years again indicate no effect of maternal depression on cognitive development as a whole, however it found a gender difference in that boys are more susceptible to cognitive developmental issues when their mothers had depression.
+A study of 18-month-olds whose mothers had depressive symptoms while the children were 6 weeks and/or 6 months old found that maternal depression had no effect on the child's cognitive development.
+Furthermore, the study indicates that maternal depression combined with a poor home environment is more likely to have an effect on cognitive development than maternal depression alone.
+However, the authors conclude that it may be that short term depression has no effect, but long term depression could cause more serious problems.

+A longitudinal study spanning 7 years found no effect of maternal depression on cognitive development as a whole, however it found that boys are more susceptible to cognitive developmental issues when their mothers had depression.